Skip to main content

 Anticipate systematically with employer branding

-Employer branding:
+Employer Branding:

-• Employer branding refers to a company's strategic efforts to develop, maintain and strengthen its employer brand.
+• Employer branding refers to a company's strategic efforts to develop, maintain, and strengthen its employer brand.

 Employer Value Proposition (EVP):